userver-framework/userver/scripts/docs/en/userver/logging.md

 ### Limit log length of the requests and responses

-For per-handle limiting of the request body or response data logging you can use the `request_body_size_log_limit` and `response_data_size_log_limit` static options of the handler (see server::handlers::HandlerBase).
+For per-handle limiting of the request body or response data logging you can use the `request_body_size_log_limit` and `request_headers_size_log_limit` and `response_data_size_log_limit` static options of the handler (see server::handlers::HandlerBase).
 Or you could override the server::handlers::HttpHandlerBase::GetRequestBodyForLogging and server::handlers::HttpHandlerBase::GetResponseDataForLogging functions.

 ### Limiting the log frequency